James E. Birch (entrepreneur): Death at sea

 On August 20, 1857, traveling to New York City to set up a national office, Birch sailed from San Francisco to Panama, took a train across the Isthmus, and sailed for New York on the paddle steamer SS Central America.
 After a stop in Havana, the ship was caught in a hurricane.
 Damaged, it floundered for several days and sank on September 12, 1857.
 Many passengers reached lifeboats and were later rescued, but James Birch was not among them.
 Birch was one of a number of survivors who clung to a piece of the ship's wreckage, tossed in stormy seas for days.
 Most died of exposure or, like Birch, were swept away to their deaths.
 Three men survived, aided by Birch's having held on to a silver cup.
 It was a gift from his superintendent, John Andrews, for his son and was engraved with "John to Frank".

 Birch gave the cup to George Dawson, a sailor who used it to collect rain water for drinking, and survived until rescue nine days later.
 After return to land, he gave the cup to Birch's widow, who gave him a reward.
-An inscribed monument to Birch was erected near the Stevens family tomb in the cemetery in Swansea Village.
-It reads: